sanket143/mp3_id3v1/README.md

 # mp3_id3v1

-A new Flutter package project.
+A Dart package to retrieve metainfo of mp3 files.

-## Getting Started
+## Installation

 This project is a starting point for a Dart [package](https://flutter.dev/developing-packages/),